Hardwood floor refinishing costs an average of $1,887

 After sanding, the process of staining hardwood floors adds between $1 and $3 per square foot to the final cost, including labor and materials.
 Once sanded, you may want to skip staining your floors and apply a finishing coat directly over the untreated wood.
 Staining is only necessary if you want to change or reinvigorate the color of your floors.

-Oil-based topcoats cost around $20–$40 per gallon, add a slight amber hue to your floor, and take up to 10 hours to dry.
+Oil-based topcoats cost $20–$45 per gallon, add a slight amber hue to your floor, and take up to 10 hours to dry.

-Water-based topcoats dry clear but cost a bit more at around $25–$50 per gallon and only take two to four hours to dry.
+Water-based topcoats dry clear but cost a bit more at $25 to $55 per gallon and only take two to four hours to dry.

-Your hired contractor typically applies two or three topcoat layers with a brush or roller.
+Your hardwood floor refinishing contractor will apply two or three topcoat layers with a brush or roller.
 Topcoat finishes run the gamut from flat to high-gloss.
 They may also buff the final coat for added shine.

 Adding a topcoat of polyurethane finish protects your floor from future damage and provides a high-quality shine.
 Depending on the initial state of your floors, recoating is either the final step in the larger process or the only step you need.

-If your hardwood floors are in good condition, you may alternatively decide to screen, buff, or polish to breathe new life into them.
+If your hardwood floors are in good condition, you may decide to screen, buff, or polish them to breathe new life into them instead of refinishing.

 With slightly worn floorboards, you may be able to cut out the sanding and staining process.
-Instead, screening (also called buffing) uses a thinner sanding disk to remove the thin topcoat of your floors without affecting the wood below.
+Instead, screening (also known as buffing) uses a thinner sanding disk to remove the thin topcoat of your floors without affecting the wood beneath.
 For this step, you’ll pay between $1 and $2.50 per square foot.

 Polishing hardwood keeps your floors looking new between coats and refinishes.
-If you take the job on yourself, expect to pay between $20 and $50 per gallon for hardwood floor polish, about $20 for the sponge mop, and between $15 and $30 for the microfiber mop to finish it off.
+You’ll pay between $20 and $50 per gallon for hardwood floor polish.
+If you DIY this project, you’ll also need to pay $20 for the sponge mop and between $15 and $30 for the microfiber mop to finish it off.

-If your hardwood floors look worse for wear, it may be time to refinish them.
+If your hardwood floors appear worn, it may be time to refinish them.
 Signs to look out for when deciding whether to refinish your hardwood floors include:

 Visible scratches